Visrael24/Dev10-Final-Assessment/README.md

 - [Val's Workspace](/Workspaces/Vals_workspace/)

 [Images](./Images/), a folder containing images referenced in the README, ETL, and visualization outputs from our code notebooks.

+There are also two individual files, [the README which you are reading now](./README.md), and our [ETL Report](./ETL.md) which is addressed briefly in the next section.

 <br>